realTristan/SkiSnowboardClub/README.md

 - [ ] About section (use provided photos and put in a collage)
 - [ ] Contact section (Email)

-- [ ] The admins should be able to set users permissions (show a list of users and a dropdown with the permissions) (have own page for this)
-- [ ] The admins should be able to remove users permissions
-- [ ] The admins should be able to create new events.
-- [ ] The admins should be able to set a price for events.
-(Cannot change)
-- [ ] The admins should be able to delete events.
 - [ ] The admins should be able to see attendees for the events.
-- [ ] The users should be able to see events and purchase a ticket using stripe after logging in.
+- [ ] The users should be able to see events
-- [ ] The user should be able to see events that they've purchased tickets for.
+- [ ] The users should be able to purchase a ticket using stripe after logging in.

 # License